We believe any real impact will only happen at scale, when everyone is included.

 What can’t be measured doesn’t matter.
 We needed an assessment tool.

-We started by leveraging an internal tool that Adore Me had developed and was piloting, which was assessing the environmental performance of products based on their design and certain manufacturing techniques.
+We started by leveraging an internal tool that Adore Me had internally developed and was piloting, which was assessing the environmental performance of products based on their design and certain manufacturing techniques.

-So we went back to the drawing board and created the Shine Index.
+Facing these shortcomings, we went back to the drawing board and created the Shine Index.

 Behind the Shine Index